amaan667/Servio/docs/menu-debugging-guide.md

 ### **Issue: "invalid input syntax for type uuid"**
 **Problem:** Database venue column is UUID but you're passing string.
 **Solution:** ✅ **FIXED**
-- Use venue slugs (strings) instead of UUIDs
+- Use venue slugs (strings) directly as venue_id
-- System now looks up venue by slug first
 - No UUID conversion needed
+- venue_id is TEXT field, not UUID

 ### **Issue: "No menu items found"**
 **Check:**